The biblical and spiritual symbolism of wood and stone (or rock) in dreams – and what that means in practice, plus real dream examples.

 Trees: These are made of wood but are living.
 They often represent people or leaders.
 A big / old tree can represent maturity.

 Forest: Woods or forests can have many meanings, depending on what is happening in the dream.
 For example: It could be a dark or difficult place where it’s hard to see (understand); coming out into a clearing would be getting clarity.
-It could also be a place/organisation with lots of people.
+It could also be a place/organisation with lots of people or leaders.
 Or it could represent a busy time with lots going on.

 Real dream examples: Wood